 The Prospective Vendor Letter provides information about the current LIHEAP season.
-Any business that provides home heating fuel or supplies energy to residential households may request to become a vendor by completing/submitting a LIHEAP Vendor Agreement (new vendors complete and submit a submission form HSEA 34 NS submission page) for liquid or solid fuels by mail, email or fax as indicated on the submission page of the LIHEAP Vendor Agreement.
-When a LIHEAP Agreement submission page is received, it is reviewed.
-A new LIHEAP vendor will receive a LIHEAP Vendor Welcome Letter that will include a 13 digit LIHEAP vendor number.
+Any business that provides home heating fuel or supplies energy to residential households may request to become a vendor by completing/submitting a LIHEAP Vendor Agreement (new vendors complete and submit a submission form HSEA 34 NS or submit online), along with proof of their company's Federal Employer Identification Number (FEIN), as indicated.
+When a LIHEAP Vendor Agreement submission page is received, it is reviewed.
+When approved, a new LIHEAP vendor will receive a LIHEAP Vendor Welcome Letter that will include a 13 digit LIHEAP vendor number.

 Vendor Guidelines provide basic instruction about the policy and procedures each vendor needs to follow as a participant in the LIHEAP program.
 Vendors who are interested in becoming a LIHEAP vendor must agree to participate in both the cash and crisis components of the program.

 EFT expedites the receipt of your LIHEAP payments by eliminating mail time and also preventing loss.
-LIHEAP vendors may choose to have LIHEAP payments deposited directly into a financial institution of their choice by completing the EFT application that is available for download.
+LIHEAP vendors may choose to have LIHEAP payments deposited directly into a financial institution of their choice by completing an EFT application.